argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 ### Configure repositories with proxy

-Proxy for your repository can be specified in the `proxy` field of the repository secret, along with a corresponding `noProxy` config.
-Argo CD uses this proxy/noProxy config to access the repository and do related helm/kustomize operations.
-Argo CD looks for the standard proxy environment variables in the repository server if the custom proxy config is absent.
+Proxy for your repository can be specified in the `proxy` field of the repository secret, along with other repository configurations.
+Argo CD uses this proxy to access the repository.
+Argo CD looks for the standard proxy environment variables in the repository server if the custom proxy is absent.

-An example repository with proxy and noProxy:
+An example repository with proxy:

 ```yaml
 apiVersion: v1